 - In a smaller bowl, blend EVOO, vinegar, salt, mustard and pepper for dressing.

 - Pour the freshly made dressing over the salad.

 - Toss the salad and chill before serving.

 It is often nice to mound up this dish in the center of a shallow bowl and sprinkle something around the edges—thinly-sliced celery, chopped hard-cooked egg, and sesame seeds come to mind, with a drizzle of mustard.

 A friend from Thailand living in the United States taught me much about preparing spicy foods with peanuts.
 One of the simplest dishes she taught me was this refreshing pasta side dish or entree with spices just hot enough to warm your mouth and memories.
 The following recipe serves six as a side dish or four as an entree.

-- 1 Tbsp sesame oil to add a distinctive Asian flavor
+- 1 tbsp sesame oil to add a distinctively Asian flavor

 - 2 tsp balsamic vinegar